 Financial ratio analysis is performed by comparing two items in the financial statements.
 The resulting ratio can be interpreted in a way that is more insightful than looking at the items separately.

 Here is a list of various financial ratios.
-Take note that most of the ratios can also be expressed in percentage by multiplying the decimal number by 100%.
-Each ratio is briefly described.
+Take note that many of the ratios are often expressed in percentage - just multiply them by 100%.
+Each ratio is also briefly described.

 Evaluates how much gross profit is generated from sales.
 Gross profit is equal to net sales (sales minus sales returns, discounts, and allowances) minus cost of sales.